 - Purchase the complete Expat Arrivals Sweden Guide (PDF)

-Expats moving to Sweden are likely to enter with some degree of comfort.
+Expats moving to Sweden are unlikely to experience much culture shock.
 Sweden is very Western and similar to its modern counterparts worldwide.
 It's fairly easy to find most products, but if not, there will be an equivalent to get by with.

-However, there will inevitably be bumps in the road that any non-native will encounter.
-The country definitely has its quirks but expats who make the most of them get by just fine without suffering too much culture shock in Sweden.
+That said, there will inevitably be bumps in the road that any non-native will encounter.
+The country definitely has its quirks, but expats who embrace these will be able to immerse themselves in the culture without too much trouble.

 Getting started in Sweden